The Great Gatsby Poetry

 Oh, my there are such a lot of cars in this story!
 Cars as symbols and cars as weapons.
 This story is often heralded as the Great American Novel.
 And what do Americans love?
 Cars.
 The open road.
 Road trips.

 In Gatsby, no one drives far, just from Long Island to New York City and back.
 But they get in their blue coupés and gorgeous yellow cars and spend afternoons driving into town for drinks and then driving home.
-As someone who thinks nothing of driving 170 miles one way to meet someone for lunch, I sympathize Gatsby & Co.
+As someone who thinks nothing of driving 170 miles one way to meet someone for lunch, I sympathize with Gatsby & Co.
 Sometimes half the fun of a day trips is choosing which vehicle to drive.

 So with this renewed appreciation for the automotive side of the story and a digital edition of the book, I searched the word “car.”
 What emerged was a treasure trove — not only the poetic potential of the word, but also words with “car” tucked inside them.

 Like our narrator, Nick Carraway.
 Nick Carr-Away.
-At the end of the story he sells his car and goes far away, back West (West meaning Midwest).
+At the end of the story he sells his car and goes far away, back West (meaning Midwest).
 The word car is also tucked into careful and careless and Gatsby’s caramel-colored suit and Daisy’s incarnation and even the “the whole caravansary” that fell in “like a card house at the disapproval in her eyes.”

 In her final Gatsby book club post, Runyan invited us to write a cento.
 She writes, “Your poem may not be a cento in the strict sense of the word, since Gatsby is a novel, not a poem (but wow, does it come close), but it will operate in much the same way.”
-Drawing from the four pages of car references I found and typed out, I made this cento.
+Drawing from the four pages of car references I found and typed out, I put together this cento.

 The Hard Brown Beetles